glmvc/first-site/README.md

 # 🌐 first-site

-## 🚀 with this small website project i started my journey as a web developer...
+## 🚀 with this small website project i started my journey as a web developer

 ### 🌱 so this should be an *inspiration* and *resource* for anyone looking to get into web development